milkbottledude/woodlands-jb_tracker/Documentation.md

 As for the 'month' feature, I don't plan to completely not use it, but its clearly not as effective as the others, so I'll leave it aside for now, but I'll tinker with it more later on in the chapter.

-Improving loss metrics is good and all, but thats only one of the requirements of being a good, useful feature.
+Improving loss metrics is good and all, but thats only one of the requirements for being a good feature.
 Next up, I'll be testing for multicollinearity between features, which is not good for ML models.

 We have quite a number of features anyway, so its good to trim them down a little, since too many columns can make the model less interpretable and more prone to overfitting.

-*ill use them all at once and plot a correlation matrix to see ukw, den can further trim down the total number of columns, since many columns doesnt necessarily mean btr results*
+Also, many features don't necessarily mean better results.

 The RFR file is getting quite messy, lets create the correlation matrix in the [feature engineering prep python file](python_scripts/feature_engineered_data_prep.py) instead: